crotger/django-vagrant/README.md

 ##Using the code
 To view the project, make sure you are in /usr/local/LibraryEnvironment/projects and inside the virtual environment.

-You'll have to specify the path to the 'super project' settings when you run manage.py
+You'll have to specify the path to the 'super project' settings when you run manage.py AND bind the server to an external IP
-> PYTHONPATH=/usr/local/LibraryEnvironment/project_local_settings/ python manage.py runserver
+> PYTHONPATH=/usr/local/LibraryEnvironment/project_local_settings/ python manage.py runserver 0.0.0.0:8000

-Open a browser window back on your home computer and point it to localhost:5678/projects/usep/collections
+Open a browser window back on your home computer and point it to a specific collection localhost:5678/projects/usep/collections/CA.Berk.UC.HMA/

-You should be looking at the collections page for the U.S. Epigraphy Website.
+You should be looking at the collections page for the University of California at Berkeley on the U.S. Epigraphy Website.

+You cannot view the collections page itself without the underlying database.

 ## Notes